Curriculum is good. It is good for schools. It is good for teachers who do not want to use their creative juices, but to work along some beaten path.

 This is why I love one on one tutoring.
 Especially on skype/ zoom.
 I asked an 11 year old, what he wants to learn.
 He said nothing.
 I asked him, what does he want to know, he said he wants to know how to drive a motorcycle, because his Rebbi once gave him a ride on one.
 So I googled the question on my filtered internet, while I shared screen.

 Guess what?
 It said something interesting about riding motorbikes.
-If you push the front wheel right, when going over 10 mph, you will turn left.
-If you push the wheel left, you will turn right.
+If you push the front wheel right, when going over 10 mph, you will turn in the opposite direction!
 Why?
 Because of the gyro effect.
 This got the kid so interested in Gyros, and why they work in such a weird way.
-So we started googling some of that, and he came to his father and wanted to open a discussion in physics about the Gyro effect, and why it works.
+So we started googling some of that, and he came to his father and opened a discussion in physics about the Gyro effect, and why it works.
 This is an 11 year old kid, who is now thirsty for physics, because I let him, for once in his life, learn without curriculum!!! … The question is not, if explaining Gyro physics is important for this child or not.
 The question is, how do we train our disciples to ask questions and to be curious about the world around them.
 How do we develop in them a desire to learn, to know, to understand, to think, to be resourceful,… on their own.

 His parents were not happy.
 They asked me, we hired you to teach him how to read fast, not to learn about gyro effects!!!
 I tried explaining that the first step to learning is curiosity, and a thirst for knowledge.
 Only if a person is interested, can he speed read, and perform at high levels of learning performance.
 But they did not buy in.
 So, I went back to the curriculum they hired me for, and the boy stopped showing any interest.
 It took all the fun out of his learning, the kid felt like he was now back in school, like he was chewing flavorless chewing gum.
 Now we try to get him to see how the things on the curriculum can help him, which is somewhat keeping him motivated, but the parents want me to stick to the curriculum without letting the child, “run the show”.
 Of course, in school classrooms, we need curriculum, but if curriculum education is the only education he is getting, no wonder he does not want to learn anything anymore, for the rest of his life.